localstack/docs/content/en/references/custom-ssl-certificates.md

 # update-ca-certificates
 {{< / command >}}

-Then run LocalStack with the environment variable `REQUESTS_CA_BUNDLE`:
+Then run LocalStack with the environment variable `CURL_CA_BUNDLE`:

 {{< command >}}
-$ REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt localstack start --host
+$ CURL_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt localstack start --host
 {{< / command >}}

 ### macos

 On macos the custom certificate should be added to your keychain.
 See [this Apple support article](https://support.apple.com/en-gb/guide/keychain-access/kyca2431/mac) for more information.

-Then run LocalStack with the environment variable `REQUESTS_CA_BUNDLE`:
+Then run LocalStack with the environment variable `CURL_CA_BUNDLE`:

 {{< command >}}
-$ REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt localstack start --host
+$ CURL_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt localstack start --host
 {{< / command >}}